LucaZampieri/hopsuisse.github.io/lausanne.md

 [jupyter notebook](https://github.com/maximepeschard/hop_suisse/blob/master/data_analysis/lausanne_marathon_analysis.ipynb)
 hosted on Github.

-<h2>Table of content</h2>
+## Table of contents
+{: .no_toc}

 * Table of content.
 {:toc}

-For simplicity and for a more natural visualization, we only consider the three main races of Lausanne marathon: 10km, half marathon and full marathon.
+For simplicity and for a more natural visualization, we only consider the three main races (or distances) of Lausanne marathon : 10km, half marathon and full marathon.

-## Number of runners in each category

-In the following bar plot is represented the number of runners in each considered category.

-<div id="bar-cat"></div>

-The longer the race, the less participants there are.
-It was expectable since the effort is higher when the distance is increased.

-## Number of runners for each sex

-In the following bar plot is represented the number of runners of each sex, all categories mixed.

-<div id="bar-sex"></div>

-Consequently, there are gloablly more men than women.

 ## Number of runners by sex and by category

-The number of runners by categories is represented in the following pie plot.
-'F' stands for 'female' and 'M' stands for male.
-21km and 42 km respectively correspond to the half and the full marathon.
+The following stacked bar chart represents the number of runners for each category and for each sex.
+There are three categories : 10km, 21km and 42 km (the last two respectively correspond to the half and the full marathon).

 <div id="countschart"></div>

+The first observation is that there is globally more men than women.
 Most of the runners, males and females, participate to the 10km race.
 This corresponds to almost half of the total number of runners for these three categories.
 The less popular race is the full marathon, especially for females.
 This result is expectable since it is physically the hardest one.
-The big difference seen in the previous section between the number of male and female runners consequently comes mostly from the marathon.
+The big difference between the number of male and female runners consequently comes mostly from the marathon.

 ## Age distributions